-If CR2 (Gaining CR) determines that additional information is needed from the Losing CR before a decision can be made, the Gaining CR they will select ‘Send To Losing CR’ and enter comments when prompted.
+If CR2 (Gaining CR) determines that additional information is needed from the Losing CR before a decision can be made, the Gaining CR will select Send To Losing CR and enter comments when prompted.
 (Fig 2.1.3.3e/f).

 Fig 2.1.3.3e